 The control channel configuration step consists of exchanging three LMP messages: Config, ConfigAck and ConfigNack.
 A node (TNE or client) that initiates the configuration of an IPCC MUST send a Config message to its peer over the IPCC.
-The Config message contains one or more Type-Length-Value (TLV) triplets.
-For UNI 1.0, the Config message MUST include the HelloConfig TLVwhich contains the HelloInterval and HelloDeadInterval (defined in [LMP])..
-These parameters can be negotiable or non-negotiable, as indicated in the HelloConfig TLV.
+The Config message contains one or more LMP objects.
+For UNI 1.0, the Config message MUST include the HelloConfig object, which contains the HelloInterval and HelloDeadInterval (defined in [LMP]).
+These parameters can be negotiable or non-negotiable, as indicated in the HelloConfig object.
 A node receiving a Config message must respond with a ConfigAck or a ConfigNack message, indicating the acceptance or the rejection of parameters in the Config message.
-The reception of a ConfigAck message by the sender of the Config message completes the configuration process.
+The reception of a ConfigNack message by the sender of the Config message completes the configuration process.
 The reception of a ConfigNack message, on the other hand, may terminate the configuration process unsuccessfully, or may result in the transmission of another Config message with revised parameters.